projectcontour/contour/site/docs/master/annotations.md

 * If the annotation is set to any value other than the one passed to the `--ingress-class-name` flag, Contour will ignore the Ingress.
 * If the annotation matches the value that you passed to `--ingress-class-name` flag, Contour will serve the Ingress.

-This same logic applies for these annotations on HTTPProxy and IngressRoute (deprecated) objects.
+This same logic applies for these annotations on HTTPProxy objects.

 ### Other annotations